agordeev/Dockerfiles/README.md

 $ git clone https://github.com/TofPlay/Dockerfiles
 ```

-All images are build on `Dockerfiles` folder
+All images are built in the `Dockerfiles` folder

 --
 ### Basic Images